hanneskaeufler/danger-todoist/README.md

 # danger-todoist

-A description of danger-todoist.
+danger-todoist is a [https://danger.systems](danger) plugin to automatically notify you of todos left in the code of a pull/merge request.

 ## Installation

-    $ gem install danger-todoist
+Add `gem 'danger-todoist'` to your `Gemfile` and start using todoist in your `Dangerfile`.

 ## Usage

     Methods and attributes from this plugin are available in your `Dangerfile` under the `todoist` namespace.

-### todoist

-This is a danger plugin to detect any TODO/FIXME entries left in the code.

 <blockquote>Ensure, by warning, there are no TODOS left in the modified code
   <pre>